mjmeilahn/javascript-challenges/README.md

 1. Simple Array Sum - accumulate all numeric values inside an array.

 2. Compare Quadruplets - incrementing counters in an array when comparing two numeric arrays for their higher values.

+3. Plus / Minus - Return a percentage of how many positive, negative & zeroes within a given array